 They have transformed the interiors into a Luxe-Industrial stylish haven.
 Massimo Minale, architect and creative director of Buster + Punch delved into the historic markets, Victorian steel structures and even the cobbled pavements to interpret these cues into a thoughtful, modern space for the discerning diner.
 From crafted steel, caged light fittings to the tailored rare-wood cabinetry with bevelled glass to the custom hexagonal concrete flooring, you’ll love it.
 I’ve been dreaming about the rare-wood cabinetry for kitchen cupboards, and I wonder how much that would cost?
 You can admire select pieces of art by Matt Small and Dan Hillier while you tuck into your food.
 With just over fifty covers, the restaurant isn’t massive, and it’s got a classy, intimate feel about it so works well for a cosy date or a client lunch.

 Arthur Hooper’s Restaurant Information

 To find out more about the restaurant, go to Arthur Hooper’s Website.
 The restaurant address is 8 Stoney Street, London SE1 9AA, which is opposite Borough Market.
 The nearest stations are London Bridge (Northern and Jubilee Lines or the Train Station), Borough (Northern Line).
 Current opening times are listed on the website.
 I also wanted to mention that the staff, manager and chef were all super friendly and made the visit very special.
 Considering they had only been opened a week when we visited, I think they were doing very well.
 Good luck everyone, I hope it’s a big success!
 Make sure you book a table, we were there early on a Monday evening, and by the time we left every table was full.

 Author: Homegirl London.
 Photographs: Food and exterior photographs from Homegirl, interiors photographs from the restaurant.
 Thanks: Homeboy for dining with me and Anna Paganelli.
-Disclosure: Our meal was free of charge.
+Disclosure: Our meal was free which is why this article has been labelled as an Advert.